LBonassi95/BitBlast/README.md

 We included all benchmarks we used in our experiments in the folder `benchmark/`.

-Note that the domains MPrime, Sugar and Pathways have been grounded beforehand to deal with Undefined numeric variables in the initial state, which are not supported by Blast.
+Note that the domains MPrime, Sugar and Pathways have been grounded beforehand to deal with undefined numeric variables in the initial state, which are not supported by our compilations.

-Also, note that some domains such as HPower originally contain rational numbers.
+Also, note that some domains, such as HPower, originally contain rational numbers.
 Variables and constants of these domains have been rescaled to integers when necessary.